Flotomate/product_docs/source/patch-management/manage-computer-groups.rst

 -  A new page opens.
 Here you can view all the Computers added to the :ref:`Endpoint scope <add-computer-scope>`.
-You get options to select Computers manually and automatically from a Network (based on include and exclude conditions).
+You get options to select Computers manually and automatically from a Remote Office (can be filtered using include and exclude conditions).

 .. _P-12: